PMI-ACP® Certification Eligibility Requirements: Everything You Should Know about the Exam

-Now that you know a little more about the exam, let’s look at the PMI-ACP eligibility requirements you must meet before you can sit for the exam.
+Now that you know a little more about the exam, let’s look at the PMI-ACP certification eligibility requirements you must meet before you can sit for the exam.

 General Project Experience

-One of the biggest requirement hurdles you’ll have to overcome to earn your PMI-ACP is earning 2,000 hours of general project experience.
+One of the biggest requirement hurdles you’ll have to overcome to earn your PMI-ACP credential is earning 2,000 hours of general project experience.
 While this may seem like an unbelievable amount of hours, in reality, it equates to working full-time on a project (8 hours a day) for 250 days, which is less than a year.
 So, if you have worked in project management or on project teams for about a year or more, there is a good chance you have already met this requirement.
 The caveat is that you must have earned these hours in the last five years.
 This ensures that you have consistently worked on projects in the most recent stage of your career.

 Agile Project Experience

-Agile Methodologies play a crucial role in your PMI-ACP certification, and as this a certification specific to Agile, you need a significant amount of Agile Project Experience to earn your certification.
-To meet the PMI-ACP eligibility requirements, you need to earn 1,500 hours of experience working on Agile teams or using Agile Methodologies.
+Agile Methodologies play a crucial role in the PMI-ACP certification, and as this is a certification specific to Agile, you need a significant amount of Agile Project Experience to earn your certification.
+To meet the PMI-ACP certification eligibility requirements, you need to earn 1,500 hours of experience working on Agile teams or using Agile Methodologies.
 It’s important to note that these hours are required in addition to the General Project Experience requirements.
 Also, they must have been earned within the last three years, proving that you have experience with the most up-to-date Agile practices.

 21 Contact Hours of Agile Practices